A Mysteriously Tight H$\alpha$-[O III] Correlation and Non-Case B Balmer Decrements Revealed by the Spectra from the James Webb Space Telescope NIRSpec Instrument: JWST NIRSpec Spectroscopy Data

 \subsection{Data Reduction}

-We mainly used the public NIRSpec MSA data taken in the GOODS-S, GOODS-N, and EGS fields for this study.
+We mainly used the public NIRSpec micro-shutter assembly (MSA) data taken in the GOODS-S, GOODS-N, and EGS fields for this study.
 These data are from the JWST Advanced Deep Extragalactic Survey \citep[JADES;][]{Eisenstein2023} in the two GOODS fields (PIDs 1180, 1181, 1210, 1286, 3215; see also \citealt[][]{DEugenio24_jadesdr3}), and the Cosmic Evolution Early Release Science Survey \citep[CEERS;][]{Finkelstein2025} in the EGS field (PID 1345; see also \citealt[][]{Haro2023}).
 These observations were all done in a 3-shutter-nod configuration.
 The JADES data were taken in four disperser/filter setups: PRISM/CLEAR, G140M/F070LP, G235M/F170LP, and G395M/F290LP.
 The CEERS data were taken using similar setups, with the only difference that the filter used for G140M was F100LP.
 Hereafter, we denote the PRISM/CLEAR setup as ``PRISM'' and the other three grating setups as ``Grating'', respectively.
 Under the PRISM setup, the nominal resolving power is $R\sim100$ and the spectral coverage is 0.6--5.3~$\mu{\rm m}$.
 The spectral resolution for all medium-resolution grating setups (G140M, G235M, and G395M) is $R\sim1000$, and the wavelength ranges are 0.70--1.27/0.97--1.84 (with F070LP/F100LP), 1.66--3.07, and 2.87--5.10~$\mu{\rm m}$, respectively.

 In this work, we reduced these data on our own.
 We started from the Level 1b products retrieved from the Mikulski Archive for Space Telescopes (MAST).
 We first processed them through the {\tt calwebb\_detector1} step of the standard JWST pipeline \citep[version 1.16.0;][]{Bushouse24_jwppl} in the context of {\tt jwst\_1312.pmap}.
-We then processed the output ``rate.fits" files through the {\sc msaexp} package \citep[version 0.9.2;][]{Brammar23_msaexp}, which provides an end-to-end reduction from the ``rate.fits" to the final spectra extraction.
-The procedure removes the ``1/f" noise pattern, the ``snowball'' defects, subtracts the bias level, does flat-fielding, applies path-loss correction and flux calibration, and traces spectra on all single exposures; lastly, it combines all single exposures with outlier rejection.
-The background subtraction is done using the measurement in the nearest blank slit.
+We then processed the output ``rate.fits'' files through the {\sc msaexp} package \citep[version 0.9.2;][]{Brammar23_msaexp}, which provides an end-to-end reduction from the ``rate.fits'' to the final spectra extraction.
+The procedure removes the ``1/f'' noise pattern and the ``snowball'' defects, subtracts the bias level, does the flat-fielding, applies the path-loss correction and flux calibration, and traces spectra on all single exposures; lastly, it combines all single exposures with outlier rejection.
+The background subtraction is done using the measurement in the nearest blank slit. {In total, we extracted 1,325 PRISM and 1,406 Grating spectra.
+Both the 2D and 1D spectra were visually inspected to make sure that the extractions were of good quality. }

 For an object that has grating spectra taken in different disperser/filter setups, we further combined them into one single spectrum.
 This was done by first constructing a common wavelength grid that spans from the shortest to the longest wavelength in the individual grating spectrum.
 The wavelength arrays were then combined, and the grid adopted the sampling from the longer-wavelength grating in the overlapping regions.
 Then, each grating spectrum was resampled onto this common wavelength grid using linear interpolation.
 In regions where the spectra overlap, the flux values were combined using a weighted average based on the inverse square of their errors.